 A bearded dragon’s normal poop can look like bird droppings, but they may have a different appearance.

-The lizards’ have two separate parts: one is black, the other one is bright pink or white.
+Lizards have two separate parts: one is black and the other is bright pink or white.

-White sections are simply urates, not poop – the dragon bodies have formed in order to pass the urine in dry form as a result of the need for water conservation.
+White sections are simply urates, not poop.
+Their bodies pass the urine in dry form as a result of the need for water conservation.

 If the urates are yellow, your animal can get too much protein from their food.